cln1991/cli_project_p1/README.md

 To use this CLI, simply type the name of the card you want!
 Here are some examples:

-7
-Blue-eyes White Dragon
-Dark Magician
-Elemental Hero Neos
-Merlin
-Starliege Paladynamo
+7, Blue-eyes White Dragon, Dark Magician, Elemental Hero Neos, Merlin, Starliege Paladynamo

 additionally this is not case sensitive.